ChapmanAmanda/PersonalProject/README.md

 Finish code, test app, run tests using other people, seek help in improving code, turn in

 Time log:
-Spent 3.5 hours watching android studio tutorial videos In the course: building layouts part 1
-Final poject idea: a kitchen inventory app that can be used both at home and at work in restaurants
-Spent 1.5 hours whiteboarding project idea
-Became familiar with android studio
-Psuedocode rough draft
+2 hours spent on tutorial videos including networking, data storage, how to use qr code scanner in android application
+2 hours trying to incorporate qr scanner into the android app, did not complete this step however because I needed more code
+Did start coding and made new views and buttons
+Watched videos on importing data and creating usernames/passwords
+Added username/password entry option however it's not 100% functional yet

 Up next week:
-Watch next tutorial videos, next lesson in Android Basics Code in android studio
 Get advice/help from classmates with experience in Android app development
+update username/password so it's more functional
+run tests/add code, views, buttons, design, try qr scanner function again